 Note: Index names must start with a letter and can only contain lowercase letters, numbers, or the ‘-’ character.

-For example, if you create a first index filtered to the
+Index filters allow dynamic control over which logs flow into which indexes.
+For example, if you create a first index filtered on the

 status:notice attribute, a second index filtered to the

 status:error attribute, and a final one without any filter (the equivalent of

 *), all your